 If you need an allogeneic transplant, the cells you receive will come from someone else.
-Your doctor will look for a donor in your family that matches your HLA tissue type.
-HLA stands for human leukocyte antigen, a marker your immune system uses to recognize which cells belong in your body and which do not.
+Your doctor will look for a donor in your family who matches your human leukocyte antigens, or HLA, type.
+These are markers your body uses to know which cells belong in your body and which don't.

 HLA tissue types are inherited, so your best chance of finding a match is with a brother or sister who have the same two biological parents.
 However, 70% of patients do not have a suitable donor in their family.
 If you do not have a donor in your family, your doctor can search for a marrow donor or cord blood unit.